 Miracle is a very small town located in the state of Kentucky.
 With a population of 1,261 people and just one neighborhood, Miracle is the 237th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Miracle is generally considered to be a blue-collar town.
-39.41% of the Miracle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Miracle is a blue-collar town, with 39.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Miracle is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Miracle who work in sales jobs (18.45%), law enforcement and fire fighting (7.97%), and healthcare (7.06%).

 The per capita income in Miracle in 2022 was $16,122, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $64,488 for a family of four.